aninchat/theasciiconstruct/content/post/nxos-evpn-symmetric-hybrid.md

 Our primary test is to check connectivity between h2 and h3 (since they are in different subnets - h2 is in VLAN200 and h3 is in VLAN100).

-h3 can ping its default gateway (10.100.100.254, which exists on leaf3 as since it is an anycast gateway):
+h3 can ping its default gateway (10.100.100.254, which exists on leaf3 since it is an anycast gateway):

 ```
 root@h3:~# ping 10.100.100.254